igel93/easyplanner/README.md

 ## Getting Started
 To work on this project you will first need to make sure all the prerequisites are installed on your machine.
-Adter that y
+After that you follow the instructions on installation and running the application.

 ## Prerequisites
 You will need: